 For the most part, the film is excruciatingly boring.
 The slack editing, torpid direction, and perfunctory action sequences numb the mind like a heavy sedative.

-I’ve been pretty down on this film.
-But it does at least have an exploding helicopter in it.
-And it saves this for the films conclusion.
-Roger and the rebels hatch a plan to kill the dictator.
-Roger disguises himself as the dictator’s personal helicopter pilot and flies into his stronghold.
+Still, it does at least have an exploding helicopter.
+This is saved for film’s conclusion.
+The rebels hatch a plan to kill the dictator which involves Clark disguises himself as the El Presidente’s personal helicopter pilot and flies into his stronghold.
+However, the ruse is quickly uncovered.

-However, his ruse is quickly uncovered by the dictator.
-But this it turns out was the plan.
-The rebels launch a sneak attack and Roger is able to evade his guards.
-The dictator tries to escape the rebel attack by jumping on board the helicopter.
-Unbeknownst to him Roger has stashed an explosive onboard which he detonates via remote control.
+But wait!
+It turns out being discovered was part of the plan!
+And after the rebels launch a sneak attack, the dastardly dictator tries to escape by jumping aboard the helicopter.
+Unbeknownst to him Clark has stashed an explosive on the aircraft which he detonates via remote control.